markpub/markpub/docs/MarkPub User Guide.md

 6. Click "Deploy site"

-Netlify will now automatically build and deploy your site whenever you push changes to GitHub.
+Netlify will automatically build and deploy your site whenever changes are pushed to GitHub.

+QUESTION: do we care about documenting these use cases?

 ## Use Case 2: Blog-Style Website